microsoft/MixedRealityToolkit-Unity/Documentation/Extensions/SharingServices/SharingServiceSendingAndReceiving.md

 ## Receiving

-To receive data, subscribe to the `ISharingService.OnReceiveData` event.
+To receive this data, subscribe to the `ISharingService.OnReceiveData` event.

 By default data will be received by all connected devices.